Decomposing Global Feature Effects Based on Feature Interactions: Empirical Validation and Analyses of GADGET

-We fit an xgboost (XGB) model with correctly-specified feature interactions and a random forest (RF) on the data set and apply GADGET using PD, ALE, SD with recalculation after each split, and SD without recalculation on each model.
-We repeat the experiment 30 times, where the XGB showed an average (standard deviation) MSE of $0.068 (0.009)$ and the RF of $0.121 (0.012)$ on a separate test set of the same distribution.
+We fit an XGBoost (XGB) model with correctly specified feature interactions and a random forest (RF) on the data set.
+Subsequently, we apply GADGET to each model using PD, ALE, SD with, and SD without recalculation after each split.
+In 30 repetitions of the experiment, XGB achieved an MSE of $0.068$ ($0.009$ standard deviation) and the RF $0.121$ ($0.012$ standard deviation) on a separate test set with the same distribution.
 For GADGET, we consider one feature of interest $S = 1$ and all other features as potential interacting features $Z = \{2,3,4,5\}$.
-As stop criteria, we choose a maximum tree depth of $7$, minimum number of observations of $40$, and $\gamma = 0.1$.
-We can assume that if the underlying model learned the effects of the data-generating process correctly, GADGET must split as shown in Figure \ref{fig:tree_expl_higher} to maximally reduce the interaction-related heterogeneity of $\xv_1$.
+As stop criteria, we set the maximum tree depth to $7$, the minimum number of observations to $40$, and $\gamma = 0.1$.
+If the underlying model learned the effects of the true functional relationship of the data-generating process correctly, GADGET should split as shown in Figure \ref{fig:tree_expl_higher} to minimize the interaction-related heterogeneity of $\xv_1$.

-\paragraph{\normalfont\textit{Results.}} For the first partitioning step, all methods used $\xv_3$ as the first split feature in all repetitions.
-Table \ref{tab:higher_second} shows that a second-level split was performed in only 10\% of the repetitions for XGB when SD without recalculation is used within GADGET, while the second-level split frequency for all other methods is approximately 90\%.
-A similar trend is observable when RF is used as underlying ML model but with higher variation in the relative frequencies, which might be due to to different learned effects.
-If further splits for the second depth of the tree are performed, the correct split features $\xv_4$ and $\xv_5$ are always chosen by all methods, which shows that GADGET generally minimizes feature interactions (see Figure \ref{fig:tree_expl_higher}).
-Table \ref{tab:higher_third} shows the same difference in relative frequencies between SD without recalculation and all other methods for the third-level splits as for the previous splits.
-This is confirmed by Table \ref{tab:higher_nodes}, which shows that while SD without recalculation demonstrates a high variation of final subspaces, the median number of subspaces is 2, indicating that this method stops after the first split (with $\xv_3$).
-The other methods show a higher number of final subspaces; PD and SD with recalculation typically show the correct final number of subspaces (i.e., 5), while ALE tends to split slightly deeper.
+\paragraph{\normalfont\textit{Results.}} All methods used $\xv_3$ as the first split feature in all repetitions.
+Table \ref{tab:higher_second} shows that a second-level split was performed in only 10\% of the repetitions when GADGET-SD without recalculation is applied on the XGB model, compared to about 90\% for all other methods.
+A similar pattern appears with the RF model, but with more variation in the frequencies, possibly due to different learned effects.
+If a second-level split is performed, all methods always choose the correct split features $\xv_4$ and $\xv_5$, indicating that GADGET generally minimizes feature interactions (see Figure \ref{fig:tree_expl_higher}).
+Table \ref{tab:higher_third} shows similar differences in the third-level split frequencies between SD without recalculation and other methods.
+Table \ref{tab:higher_nodes} confirms that SD without recalculation shows high variation in final subspaces, with a median of 2, indicating it stops after the first split (with $\xv_3$).
+Other GADGET variants, like PD and SD with recalculation, typically reach the correct number of subspaces (5), while ALE tends to split slightly deeper.